 Roasted Vegetable Soup for Winter Running

-Winter is finally here and that means it’s time to swap out the fall running gear for a new season, but winter running is about more than a wardrobe change, it also means changing our diets.
-How can you make sure you are getting the nutrients your body needs to keep healthy and running during the winter months?
+It’s winter – and that means it’s time to swap out the fall running gear for a new season.
+Winter running is about more than a wardrobe change, it also means changing our diets.
+How can you be sure you’re getting the nutrients your body needs to keep healthy and running during the winter months?
 We asked nutritionist Beth Mansfield for some tips and a recipe.

 “Important nutrients for winter training include fluids, Vitamin D and lots of vegetable based antioxidants!
 This roasted veggie soup made with milk accomplishes all of those,” says Beth Mansfield.